I may get commission for purchases made through links in this post at no extra cost to you. disclaimer

 Ganache gets its name from a comedy movie called "Les Ganaches" (the Chumps).
 It’s never explained why the creator named the cream Ganache but oh well!
 I think the name was chosen because it’s so easy to make that literally anyone can do it! :) Simply heat the heavy cream in a saucepan, pour on the chocolate and mix until you have a smooth unified cream.

 Today there are 3 main types of chocolate – dark, milk and white.
 There is a 4th type of chocolate, pink chocolate or ruby chocolate, that was only introduced in 2017.
 Don't worry, it’s still new so if you haven’t heard of it, no big deal.
-I haven’t tried it myself yet, but I will for sure when I get my hands on it.
+I haven’t tried it myself yet, but I will for sure when I get my hands on it I tried it and it has a fruity sweet and sour taste.
 There is a variation of white chocolate that I also mentioned in my chocolate tart recipe, which is caramelized white chocolate that is called Dulcey chocolate.
 Because the Dulcey chocolate is made from white chocolate, it's considered white chocolate when making Ganache.

 The 3 types of chocolate all produce a delicious Ganache but because each type has a different consistency of cocoa solids, sugar, cocoa butter and sometimes milk, each type needs a different amount of heavy cream to mix in for making the perfect Ganache.